 It took the New York-based brand over a year to develop the shapes and different patterns, and it was finally able to launch in October 2019.
 Zunz says the label's vibe can be best described as minimal and understated with a twist.
 "Our fluid silhouettes are timeless and versatile and can be dressed up or down for all occasions," he explains.
 "Simplicity and comfort are at the heart of the brand — the focus being mainly on the materials and finishing — 100% silk and handmade in the US."
 The brand isn't solely plus-size — its offerings range from 0 to 24.
 Not sure what to try from the brand?
 Consider its best-selling Dua dress in white.

 "We focus on timeless, well-made pieces that are easy to wear with anything during any season and, above all, will last a lifetime," Chan says about Henning.
-Additionally, the founder says its Bank Suit, a black double-breasted suit made from Japanese stretch-wool, is the label's best-seller (it even sold out three times!).
-If you haven't been able to get your hands on it, you're in luck, because it's open for pre-order and will ship in March.
+Additionally, the founder says the Bank Suit, a black double-breasted suit made from Japanese stretch-wool, is the label's best-seller (it even sold out three times!).
+If you haven't been able to get your hands on it, you're in luck, because there are still a few sizes in stock.

 Zelie believes there is a lack of plus-size designers due to visibility.
 "I hope that with my brand in Nordstrom, this will help other plus-size designers with getting the recognition, funding, and visibility they deserve."
-Don't sleep on its pieces — its website notes that all designs are made in a limited run (making them ever so special).
+Don't sleep on the pieces — Zelie for She’s website notes that all designs are made in a limited run (making them ever so special).

-Rasoeva says the brand's strength is using lovely shapes in union with impeccable details, such as sleeve silhouettes or practical pockets on dresses.
-Additionally, she notes that precise tailoring consisting of volume and creating balance in overall looks makes The Hour modern and versatile.
-And, Rasoeva says her brand is obsessed with creating well-fitted trousers.
+Rasoeva says the brand's strength is its attention to impeccable details, such as sleeve silhouettes or practical pockets on dresses.
+Additionally, she notes that precise tailoring and creating balance in overall looks makes The Hour modern and versatile.
+Rasoeva adds that her brand is obsessed with creating well-fitted trousers.
 "Many fittings for different body shapes and testing go into [the] development of each style until we are satisfied with the quality and fit," Rasoeva says.
-The brand's take on the classic tuxedo trousers is super popular, which the founder says you can dress up for any occasion or wear with a white cotton shirt and trainers.
-As for other best-sellers, look to its Sequin Opera Jacket and the Tweed Effect Jacket.
+Adding that the popular tuxedo trouser can be dressed up for any occasion or worn simply with a white cotton shirt and trainers.
+As for other best-sellers, look to the Sequin Opera Jacket and the Tweed Effect Jacket.

 Patricia Luiza Blaj started feeling frustrated with the clothing available in her XL size and knew something needed to change.
 "I was working in the fashion industry as a writer and content creator at that time and my frustration was exacerbated by the fact that very few paid campaigns came my way.
 I was the token fat girl ticking dishonest diversity boxes," the founder of Loud Bodies tells TZR.
 She was very unhappy with the box the fashion industry kept limiting her to, so she decided it was time to break out of it.
 "Loud Bodies is my love letter to every person who’s ever been made to feel less than, unworthy, or not good enough by the fashion industry and our society," Blaj explains.
 "It’s something I put all my love, sweat, and occasionally tears in, with the purpose of making our clients feel beautiful, making them feel loved and respected by the clothes they wear."